potentiallyme/cub3d/README.md

-## Welcome to YU-CHEN and LMORAN's
+# Welcome to YU-CHEN and LMORAN's CUB3D
-# **CUB3D**

-This is yu-chen and lmoran's version of Cub3D, a project at 42 PARIS which consists in using raycasting and rendering to create a simple 3D game similar to Wolfenstein 3D.
+### This is our version of Cub3D, a project at 42 PARIS which consists in using raycasting and rendering to create a simple 3D game similar to Wolfenstein 3D.

-We use the MinilibX a simple X-Window programming API in C to render our game, thus it is recommended to use a MAC or LINUX machine to compile the game.
+#### We use the MinilibX a simple X-Window programming API in C to render our game, thus it is recommended to use a MAC or LINUX machine to compile the game.

-We use the DDA method for our raycasting process, which is a simple but fast algorithm which uses square grids to calculate distances from the player to the objects (walls) in a 2D space.
+##### We use the DDA method for our raycasting process, which is a simple but fast algorithm which uses square grids to calculate distances from the player to the objects (walls) in a 2D space.
 With this system, it is virtually impossible to have walls of different sizes, stairs, etc, but in the case of our project it made the program easy to implement.

 To access our bonuses (wall collisions, animations, and a simple minimap), compile with the bonus flag.
 To get the base game back, 'make re'.